We analyzed thousands of conversations in a first-of-its-kind study. The biggest failures were invisible.

 Habit 1: Don't accept the first answer

-The expert move: Read it, find the assumption that's off, push back.
+• The expert move: Read it, find the assumption that's off, and push back.
+Ask the AI additional questions to make sure it's understanding the full picture.

 → Try this: Before acting on any AI output, ask "what did it assume that I didn't tell it?"